 Museums, Zoos and Aquariums

 These places all have visual information presented together with the exhibit.
 Whether it is a painting or sculpture or an animal that is being showcased, a placard accompanies it so attendees can read the information.
 Some of these activities may have tour guides or recorded information that is not always easy to hear but having the written material can be just as enjoyable.
 These places also tend to be quieter in nature so conversing with friends or family is much more manageable.

 Movies and Live Performances

 This type of entertainment might not seem like an obvious choice but there are systems in place to assist those with hearing difficulties.
-Movie theaters provide captioning systems so that patrons can read the text along with the movie in real time.
+Movie theaters provide captioning systems so that patrons can read the text along with the movie in real-time.
 These systems have improved exponentially and are not as cumbersome as they used to be.
-In fact, some simply just fit in the cup holder of your chair and are see through so viewers can still see the screen without much interruption.
+In fact, some simply just fit in the cup holder of your chair and are see-through so viewers can still see the screen without much interruption.
 Auditoriums hosting live performances may have systems built-in to help those with hearing loss.
-Ask about telecoil systems and looping systems that may be compatible with the buildings devices or your own hearing aids.
+Ask about telecoil systems and loop systems that may be compatible with the building’s devices or your own hearing aids.

 Some hobbies do not require any communication and can be participated in regardless on one’s hearing ability.
 Consider the activities below:

 - Crafts (knitting, sewing, wreaths, etc.)

 - Exercise (yoga, taped programs, etc.)

 There are many hobbies to choose for people with or without hearing loss.
 It’s good for overall health to stay active and engaged in many different types of activities to keep your brain and body functioning well.